 Patio heaters are an easy way to create a warm and inviting atmosphere in your outdoor space all season long.
 They are built with durability in mind and are tough enough to survive a variety of harsh elements and weather conditions, so you can leave them outdoors when not in use.
 Some also flaunt stylish designs that will blend nicely with your home decor.
 For cool summer nights, it’s the perfect time to pick up a patio heater for your home.

 When choosing the best patio heater, keep in mind what type works for you.
 Maybe you prefer an open-flame heater that will radiate a campfire-inspired ambiance or a traditional unit with a heated piece shielded by a hood.
-Looking to save space?
+Looking to save space for patio furniture and patio umbrellas?
 There are hanging and wall-mounted options as well.
 Additionally, you’ll have to consider whether to go for an electric or propane outdoor heater.
 Still not sure what to get?
 Let’s walk through our top picks.

 At A Glance: